shpml/fundamentals/11_chapter/02_lesson.md

 - The third element (index of 2) is `'doug'`.
 - The final element (index of 3) is `'pat'`.

 > **Note that the index for the first position in an array is always 0**.
-So, even though 'mary' is the second element in the array, we would need to call it out using an index of 1.
+So, even though `'mary'` is the second element in the array, we would need to call it out using an index of 1.

-Now that we know this index value, to find 'mary', we would simply write:
+Now that we know this index value, to find `'mary'`, we would simply write:

 `myFriends[1]`